shiyuchen6688/free2meet/README.md

 	- Incorporate Google Maps API to let users easily add a location to their events.
 - Stretch requirements
 	- A smarter recommender system that coule automatically generate best times and location for meetup based on existing user inputs.
-	- A timezone adjusting system that could adjuest availability based on different timezone (useful for remote meetings).
 	- A chat system such that user could create different spaces (i.e. workspace, gamespace, etc.) with different group members and different visibility (i.e. public/invitation only).
 Users could explore and join public spaces.
 	- Implement use of JSON web token to securely send user data between the website and the server.